 - a.
 Encourage parents to support their children in walking, biking or providing other transportation to school whenever possible.
 Alternatives to using the bus service can help minimize exposure to viruses and increase student health and fitness. - b.
 Busing will only be provided for the delivery of students to and from school or school programs. - c.
 No field trips or extra-curricular trips will be supported until the School Division grants permission. - d.
-No guest ridership will be permitted. - e.
+No guest ridership will be permitted.

+- e.
 Bus drivers will create and enforce seating plans that group together students who live in the same household. - f.
 Regular cleaning and sanitation of buses will occur as required. - g.
-Students in grades 4-12 are required to wear masks during bus transportation.
-Grade 4-12 students who do not or cannot wear masks will not be provided with transportation unless previous arrangements for accommodation have been approved by the School Division.
-Masks for students in Pre-K to Grade 3 are optional.
-Refer to "Student Supports & Safety" for more details.
+Students are required to wear masks during bus transportation.
+Students who do not or cannot wear masks will not be provided with transportation unless previous arrangements for accommodation have been approved by the School Division.
+Refer to "Student Supports & Safety" for more details. - h.

-- h.
 Bus drivers are required to wear masks or face shields during bus transportation.
 Refer to "Staff Support & Safety" for more details. - i.
 School start and end times, or student arrival and departure times, may need to be adjusted. - j.
 Communicate with schools and families the new expectations/guidelines for transportation. - k.
 Hand sanitizer will be available and is recommended for students to use as they board the bus.